apigee/apijam/Labs/Core/Lab 6 API Publishing - Documentation/README.md

 ![image alt text](./media/image_5.png)

-4. Choose a Snapshot Source.
+4. Choose a Spec Source.

-  * A Snapshot represents a version of the OpenAPI Specification at a particular point in time.
+  * Your Spec will become the first Snaphot of the documentation.
+A Snapshot represents a version of the OpenAPI Specification at a particular point in time.
 The Source is the OpenAPI Specification used to generate the Snapshot.
 Because the specification might change over time, you take snapshots so that your Portal will reflect the version of the specification that is published, which may differ from the version under current development.
 Read [this document](https://docs-new.apigee.com/publish-apis#snapshot-overview) to better understand snapshots.

 ![image alt text](./media/image_6.png)